nLab

 Contents

-We discuss here the classical case of bases for topological spaces.
-For bases on sites, that is for Grothendieck topologies, see Grothendieck pretopology.
+This page discusses bases for the topology on topological spaces.
+For the concept of topological linear basis see at basis in functional analysis.
+For bases on sites, that is for Grothendieck topologies, see at Grothendieck pretopology.

 Idea

-A base or subbase for a topological space is a way of generating its topology from something simpler.
-This is the appliction to topology of the general concept of base.
+A base and a subbase for a topological space are ways of generating its topology from something simpler.
+This is the application to topology of the general concept of base.

 Definition